brokenhandsio/SteamPress/README.md

  * `blogpost.leaf` - the page for a single blog post
  * `tag.leaf` - the page for a tag
  * `profile.leaf` - the page for a user profile
+ * `tags.leaf` - the page for displaying all of the tags
+ * `authors.leaf` - the page for displaying all of the authors
  * `admin`
   * `createPost.leaf` - the page for creating and editing a blog post
   * `createUser.leaf` - the page for creating and editing a user